vkethana/vkethana.github.io/index.md

 ## Future Projects
 *		I don't plan on doing a major in linguistics or or any other humanities field.
-Instead, I plan to focus on my CS coursework with Sanskrit on the side.
+Instead, I plan to focus on my CS coursework, with some Sanskrit on the side.
 *		Write more technical stuff on my blog.
 *   Invent a miniature jetpack for messenger pigeons in order to make email, social media, and the entire internet obselete.